-Demarcation of sampling mask and identifying habitat covariates

-Snow leopards are known to use rugged mountains and tend to avoid flat terrain (Johansson et al. 2015).
-To characterize habitats, we used logistic regression on 35,000 telemetry locations representing 20 adult snow leopards, using terrain ruggedness index (Riley et al., 1999) as dependent variable.
-We then chose regions with estimated probabilities greater than 0.5 as the habitat likely to be used by snow leopards, creating a binary snow leopard habitat variable with 1 representing snow leopard habitat and 0 denoting non-habitat.
-We identified contiguous habitats defined by high terrain ruggedness index and created polygons that defined habitats as contiguous patches of rugged mountains.
-We included all rugged patches in the sampling polygon as long as the distance between two rugged patches was less than 15 km.
-This was done on the basis of telemetry data defining median maximum linear distance moved by snow leopards in a day’s time.
-For patches that had no neighbouring rugged patches within 15 km, a hard boundary was demarcated at the edge of the mountain base.
-This was done following knowledge generated from telemetry data where snow leopards are known to generally not venture out in habitats that cannot be covered within a day’s time.
-Terrain Ruggedness Index was generalized by recreating the raster of terrain ruggedness using point statistic tool (ArcGIS) for a circular neighbourhood of 500 meters to be used as a covariate influencing density.

 Data preparation

 We obtained 54, 99 and 86 adult snow leopards encounters respectively on camera traps (fig 1, camera trap layout) from strictly protected partially protected and unprotected sampling areas.
 Data on cubs following mothers were discarded for this analysis.
 Individuals were identified from each encounter following methods described by Sharma et al. (2014).
 Encounters where snow leopards could not be identified from up to three similarities or differences in patterns were discarded from analysis.
 Each trap was characterized by the value of terrain ruggedness at its specific location, to within 90m.
-Additionally, we recorded topography of the trap location as saddle or canyon, and marked presence/absence of waterhole within 50m from the camera traps.
-We assumed no temporal effect on detection probability of snow leopards during the sampling period primarily because the study periods were restricted to a single season during each sampling session.
+Additionally, we recorded topography of the trap location as saddle or canyon, and marked presence/absence of a waterhole within 50m of the camera traps.
+In analysis we assumed no temporal effect on detection probability of snow leopards during the sampling period primarily because the study periods were restricted to a single season during each sampling session.
 Our earlier analyses using conventional capture recapture methods did not indicate any temporal effects on capture probability too.
 Therefore, we considered the entire sampling as a single occasion and session (ref.
 XX).
 This allowed for faster analysis across large spatial extents for the three study areas.
-All but binary covariates data were standardized for ease of comparison between models and to make the model fits more stable.
+All but binary covariates data were centred and scaled to have standard deviation 1 to make the model fits more stable.

+Demarcation of sampling mask and identifying habitat covariates

+Snow leopards are known to use rugged mountains and tend to avoid flat terrain (Johansson et al. 2015).
+We estimated terrain ruggedness index (Riley et al., 1999) using digital elevation model of the study area at a resolution of 90m.
+We generalized terrain ruggedness index by recreating the raster of terrain ruggedness using point statistic tool (ArcGIS) for a circular neighbourhood of 500 meters to be used as a covariate that may have influenced snow leopard density.
+To characterize habitats, we used logistic regression on 35,000 telemetry locations representing 20 adult snow leopards, using terrain ruggedness index (Riley et al., 1999) as dependent variable.
+We then chose regions with estimated probabilities greater than 0.5 as the habitat likely to be used by snow leopards, creating a binary snow leopard habitat variable with 1 representing snow leopard habitat and 0 denoting non-habitat.
+We identified contiguous habitats defined as snow leopard habitat and created polygons for contiguous patches of rugged mountains.
+We included all rugged patches in the sampling polygon as long as the distance between two rugged patches was less than 15 km.
+This was done on the basis of telemetry data defining median maximum linear distance moved by snow leopards in a day’s time.
+For patches that had no neighbouring rugged patches within 15 km, a hard boundary was demarcated at the edge of the mountain base.
+This was done following knowledge generated from telemetry data where snow leopards are known to generally not venture out in habitats that cannot be covered within a day’s time.

 Data analysis